The 5 Best Canon T50 Camera Lenses

-The 2 suggested macro camera lenses were produced by Komine in Japan.
-The lens was also released under many different brand names.
-Panagor, Spiratone, Rokunar, Elicar, and Quantaray are brands you might see on a copy of the lens.
+The two suggested macro camera lenses were built by Komine in Japan.
+The lens was also sold under many different brand names.
+Elicar, Quantaray, Panagor, Spiratone, and Rokunar are names you will probably find on a copy of the lens.

-For capturing pictures at macro magnification (1:1), the 90mm lens will most likely be the superior pick since it has a larger working distance.
+For capturing pictures at lifesize magnification (1:1), the 90mm lens will most likely be the better choice because it has a greater working distance.

-The 55mm lens is extremely good for close-up and table-top photography.
+The 55mm lens is top notch for close-up and table-top photography.